Board Member Expectations and Information.

 We cannot do this work alone!

 Do you believe in the positive impact of financial education?
 Do you want to support a nonprofit through strategic thinking and guidance?
 Do you want to help us reach more individuals with our impactful programming?
-Express interest in joining the board by completing this form.
+Express interest in joining the board or a committee by completing this form.
+(Generally we recruit to a committee or other volunteer position before exploring full board roles. )

 Serve as a Financial Beginnings advocate and ambassador.